tmtsoftware/csw-python/README.md

 The python API for the [CSW Event Service](https://tmtsoftware.github.io/csw/services/event.html) uses CBOR to serialize and deserialize events that are stored in Redis.
 Python wrapper classes were added for convenience.
 You can publish events as well as subscribe to events in Python.
-See the examples directory for some code examples.
+See the tests and examples directories for some code examples.

 ## Command Service API

-The `TestCommandServer` class lets you start an HTTP server that will accept CSW Setup commands.
+The `CommandServer` class lets you start an HTTP server that will accept CSW Setup commands to implement an assembly or HCD in Python.
-By overriding the `onSetup` and `onOneway` methods, you can handle commands being sent from a CSW component in Python code and return a CommandResponse to the component.
+By overriding the `onSetup` and `onOneway` methods of the `ComponentHandlers` class, you can handle commands being sent from a CSW component in Python code and return a CommandResponse to the component.
 The messages are serialized using JSON (events use CBOR, since talking directly to Redis).
 See the [tests/test_commands_with_assembly.py](tests/test_commands_with_assembly.py) class for a code example.